Steve "Lips" Kudlow: Personal life

 Kudlow has often had other jobs during Anvil's career due to the band's continual lack of success since the late eighties and the lack of income it had produced.
 It is shown in the band's documentary film Anvil!
-The Story of Anvil that he has worked as a truck driver for Children's Choice Catering, a business dedicated to delivering food to schools and institutions.
-However, despite it being often physically demanding and 'backbreaking' work, he has spoken positively of his job and lifestyle, saying "I've raised a family, I own a home, I've lead [sic] a great, 'normal' life, which is something that you just can't do if you're a monster star your entire life.
+The Story of Anvil that he has worked as a truck driver for a business delivering food to schools and institutions.
+However, despite it being often physically demanding and "backbreaking" work, he has spoken positively of his job and lifestyle, saying:

+"I've raised a family, I own a home, I've lead [sic] a great, 'normal' life, which is something that you just can't do if you're a monster star your entire life.
 Working the other jobs allowed me to go out and play across the world and do whatever I like, but when I come home, I get to be normal again."

 Kudlow's father died around the time that Anvil!
 The Story of Anvil was being made, which he says gave him a sense of mortality and the ambition to get noticed.
 His older brother later died after battling a neurological disease.